Welcome to 1st Grade

 This is a very special time in your child’s life.
 He or she will be learning many new things this year - academic skills, organizational skills, social skills, self-confidence, and responsibility.
 You play a major role in helping your child reach the maximum of his or her potential.
 Research in the area of child development points out that most of a child’s intellectual development takes place outside the formal classroom.
 This means that children spend a great deal of time with their first and most important teachers - their parents.
 Indeed, as parents, your involvement in your child’s learning experiences will have much to do with how well your child succeeds in school and in life.
 By working together, we can all help your child become the best person possible - socially, emotionally, and scholastically.

 I want to tell you a little about myself and some of the things that will be happening in first grade this year.
 My name is Darci Rice and I grew up on a farm in Fennimore, Wisconsin.
 I worked in Verona, Wisconsin, for a little over four years teaching preschool and kindergarten.
 I also am a huge Packers fan.
-I taught at Dover-Eyota seven years as a sixth grade teacher and then moved to teach first grade eleven years ago.
+I taught at Dover-Eyota seven years as a sixth grade teacher and then moved to teach first grade fourteen years ago.
 I am looking forward to working with you and your child.
-I live in Elgin with my husband, Sean, and soon to be sixteen-year old son, Noah and twelve-year old daughter, Taylor.
-It is easiest to contact me during school hours when the students are at special areas (12:05-12:55) or you can e-mail me at .
+I live in Elgin with my husband, Sean, and soon to be eighteen-year old son, Noah and fourteen-year old daughter, Taylor.
+It is easiest to contact me before school starts between 7:30-8:00, when the students are at special from 12:00-12:50, after school or you can email me at firstname.lastname@example.org.

 *Every attempt should be made to schedule medical and dental appointments when school is not in session.
 If you need to make an appointment early in the morning 8-8:30 and at the end of the day 2:30-3:00 works best with our schedule.
-Early Wednesday morning would be great time to schedule appointments also.
+Early Wednesday morning would be a great time to schedule appointments.

-*Students should remain at home until they are free of a fever for 24 hours.
+*Students should remain at home until they are fever free for 24 hours.

 *Dover-Eyota Public Schools will provide lactose-free milk for children with lactose intolerance.
 Parents can request lactose-free milk for their child by submitting a written request.
 Please note that the request must be kept current and submitted yearly.
 Special Diet Statement and Request for Lactose-Free Milk forms can be found on the Food and Nutrition or Health Services website or by contacting Carrie Frank, Food and Nutrition Director at 507-585-8242 or email@example.com.